mal2017/tcq/README.md

-`tcq` is a utility written in the rust language for preprocessing of aligned NGS reads generated from s<sup>4</sup>U labelled RNAseq experiments. `tcq` will count T to C base conversions introduced as part of the workflow.
+`tcq` is a utility written in the rust language for preprocessing of aligned NGS reads generated from s<sup>4</sup>U labelled RNAseq experiments. `tcq` will count T to C base conversions introduced as part of the workflow and add this to the auxiliary sam/bam tag of your choosing.
 For more details on the protocol itself see [Timelapse-seq](https://doi.org/10.1038/nmeth.4582) and [SLAM-seq](https://doi.org/10.1126/science.aao2793).